b0nes164/GPUPrefixSums/README.md

 # Prefix Sum Survey
 ![Prefix](https://github.com/b0nes164/GPUPrefixSums/assets/68340554/a2cfdec0-53ed-4048-bc5e-8efda30f7cf4)

-**Note: The author would like to apologize in advance for interchanging the terms prefix-sum and scan, warp and wave, and threadblocks and threadgroups.
-These mean the same thing.**

 A prefix sum, also called a scan, is a running total of a sequence of numbers at the n-th element.
 If the prefix sum is *inclusive* the n-th element is included in that total, if it is *exclusive,* the n-th element is not included.
 The prefix sum is one of the most important alogrithmic primitives in parallel computing, underpinning everything from [sorting](https://arxiv.org/ftp/arxiv/papers/2206/2206.01784.pdf), to [compression](https://arxiv.org/abs/1311.2540), to [graph traversal](https://research.nvidia.com/sites/default/files/pubs/2012-02_Scalable-GPU-Graph/ppo213s-merrill.pdf).

 In this survey, we will build from simple scans then work our way up from the warp to the device level, eventually ending with the current state-of-the art algorithm, Merill and Garland's **[Chained Scan with Decoupled Lookback](https://research.nvidia.com/publication/2016-03_single-pass-parallel-prefix-scan-decoupled-look-back)**.

+**Note: The author would like to apologize in advance for interchanging the terms prefix-sum and scan, warp and wave, and threadblocks and threadgroups.
+These mean the same thing.**
 # Basic Scans

-We begin with what I call "basic scans" or scans which are parallelized, but agnostic of GPU-specific implementation features.
-Nevertheless, these scans are important because they form the basis for the later GPU scans.
-For simplicity, in this section, we will always assume that the number of threads exceeds the size of the buffer to be summed.
+We begin with "basic scans," scans which are parallelized, but agnostic of GPU-specific implementation features.
+While these exact scans will not appear in our final implementation, the underlying patterns still form the basis of the more advanced scans.

+In this section, we introduce the diagram pattern that is throughout the rest of the survey.
+Every diagram consists of an input buffer with all elements initialized to 1, with arrows representing direct sums made by each thread.
+We initialize the buffer this way because it allows us to easily verify the correctness of the sum: the correct inclusive sum of the n-th element is always n + 1.
+Every diagram will specify the number of threadblocks, and the number of threads per threadblock (block size/group size).
 The size of the scan will always be represented by the variable `e_size`, and the buffer on which we are performing the scan will always be named `prefixSumBuffer`.

-As you go through the examples you will notice the functions `DeviceMemoryBarrierWithGroupSync()`, `AllMemoryBarrierWithGroupSync()`, or `GroupMemoryBarrierWithGroupSync()`.
+As you go through the code examples you will notice the functions `DeviceMemoryBarrierWithGroupSync()`, `AllMemoryBarrierWithGroupSync()`, or `GroupMemoryBarrierWithGroupSync()`.
 These are intrinsic [barrier functions](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/allmemorybarrierwithgroupsync) provided by HLSL that allow us to control the flow of execution of threads within the same threadblock.
-A common point of confusion is that the `Device` or `All` included in the function names refers to the level of synchronization across the GPU: that `All` must synchronize *all* threads across *all* blocks; that `Device` must synchronize all threads across the `device` (which the astute reader may realize is redundant). **This is not true.** These functions operate only on the threadblock level: **they only synchronize threads within the same threadblock.** What these functions actually specify is the level of synchronization on **memory accesses**, synchronizing device memory read/writes, groupshared memory read/writes os both (All).
+A common misconception is that the `Device` or `All` included in the function name refers to the level of synchronization across the GPU: that `All` must synchronize *all* threads across *all* blocks; that `Device` must synchronize all threads across the `device`. **This is not true.** These functions operate only on the threadblock level: **they only synchronize threads within the same threadblock.** What these functions actually specify is the level of synchronization on **memory accesses**, synchronizing device memory read/writes, groupshared memory read/writes or both (All).

 <details open>
 <summary>